mattdesl/gh-readme-scrape/README.md

 Options:
-  --extension, -e  a list of extensions, comma-separated
+  --extension, -e  a list of extensions, comma-separated --rename, -r     rename filenames to the Markdown anchor text
 ```

 The `repository` can be a full URL to the repository, or a shorthand like `gilbarbara/logos`.